tuna/gdanmaku-server/README.md

     python3 -c "import random,hashlib;print(hashlib.sha1(str(random.random()).encode()).hexdigest())"
     ```

-    Copy the output, we will call it <SECRET> in the following easy steps.
+    Copy the output, we will call it \<SECRET\> in the following easy steps.

     ```bash
     curl -4 icanhazip.com
     ```
     This should be your public ip, we will use it in the following steps.

-    If you want to use Wechat, log into your Wechat Subscription Account, get your Token.
+    If you want to use Wechat, log into your Wechat Subscription Account, get your `Token`.

     If you want to use telegram, get your telegram token.
     Now we can start editing configs